Why Increase Government Dependency?

 As welfare increases, the rate of charity contributions goes down.
 Why?
 Simple: If you’re paying a huge amount in taxes, you don’t have as much to give to charity.

 Likewise, if you’re paying a huge amount in taxes that go to social programs, you don’t feel the desire to donate to charity because your money is already going toward it through government programs.

 Finally, with increasing welfare we see a complication with filing taxes.
 Giving money to charities is tax deductible and could be further encouraged through additional tax breaks based on charitable giving.
 But if you are already providing money toward charitable (but forced) programs through government income tax, you have no incentive to supply more money toward this objective.

 So what has happened?
 Voluntary associations have been overtaken by government associations.
 Instead of charity supplying the needs to the poor (and while being more efficient), we see the government doing it instead.

 A better method has already been tried.
 Giving tax breaks and tax encouragement to donate to charity.
 That way, the money isn’t forced.
 The charities are private and thus more efficient than government bureaucracy.
+Especially if the people are given oversight over the charity.
 And the individuals on these programs are less likely to be allowed to remain on through loopholes indefinitely.
-Not too mention you get to choose where you charity money goes, instead of having the options forced on you.
+Not to forget that under this setup, you get to choose where your charity money goes, instead of having the options forced on you.